 Mark holds a Bachelor of Science degree in Business Administration from Missouri Southern State University and began working in the banking industry in 1977.
 Mark’s community involvement has included serving on non-profit boards, educational and healthcare foundations, tourism and community preservation boards, social support groups, and civic and professional organizations throughout his career.
 He has been recognized for his contributions to the community numerous times.

 Mark has been married to his wife Vicki (Bay) Elliff since 1979 and is a lifelong resident of the Carthage area.
 He can frequently be found involved in activities and leadership with his church or enjoying a cup of coffee at the local coffee shop.

-Neely manages retention of the Carthage Chamber of Commerce’s 360+ membership, recruitment of new members and communicates the activities of the Chamber with the membership.
-She is the staff support, liaison and main contact for several committees including the Chamber’s annual Business Expo, Trivia Night, Ambassador’s, Marketing Committee and New Teacher’s Luncheon.
-She also coordinates special events and activities such as Business After Hours, Friday Coffees and all member Quarterly Luncheons for the Chamber’s membership.
+Neely manages growth and retention of the Carthage Chamber of Commerce’s 400+ membership.
+She organizes several committees including the Annual Business Expo & Home Show, Ambassador’s, Marketing Committee and New Teacher’s Welcome.
+She also coordinates special events and activities such as Monday Member Meetup, Business After Hours, Mid-Morning Mingle, Quarterly Member Luncheon, two Leads Groups, and a Non-Profit Network for the Chamber’s membership.

 Neely received a B.S. in Psychology from Missouri Southern State University, an M.A. in Psychology from University of Missouri-Kansas City and an M.S. in Criminal Justice from Northeastern University-Boston.
 After a decade in public service in Springfield and sales in Joplin, Neely joined the Carthage Chamber in 2010 to help serve the growth and networking needs of local business owner and managers.